denistex/ws2813-firmware/README.md

 ### RESTART command

 This command must be the last one in the program.
-When it is reached the MCU will restart the program.
+When it is reached the MCU restarts the program.

 ```
 1|1|1|1|1|1|1|1|1|1|1|1|1|1|1|1 (0xFFFF)